krok-o/krok/ideas.md

 RepoID should be unique since it will be a uuid.
 This data should be loaded on the fly when needed, and not stored with the repository object in memory.

+## Commands

+Don't forget to stream back the command's output.